What is an acceptable score?

 Myth: The Turnitin score, or matching percentage at the top of the report, will help students identify any plagiarism from published online sources in their essays.

 Fact: The percentage score only indicates matches between the student’s text and other online sources.
 There are many different reasons why the student’s text might match with other sources; for example, students in the same unit all working on the same assignment have been directed to use the same sources, or it could be a pure coincidence that a student has used the same string of words that appear in another random website.
 Therefore, it should not be assumed that the matches indicated by the Turnitin score involve plagiarism or deliberate cheating.

-Myth: A Turnitin score of x% is an acceptable cut-off mark so that students can be sure that they have not plagiarised.
+Myth: A Turnitin score of x% is an acceptable cut-off mark so you can be sure you have not plagiarised.

 Fact: Because of the large number of variables in the way writers handle sources, no cut-off score can be reliable; in fact, giving a cut-off score can mislead students into thinking that they have avoided plagiarism, whereas they might have still plagiarised inadvertently.
 For example, a matching score of 14% on one student’s assignment could involve no plagiarism, whereas a score of 9% on another does.